markstukel/NZ-cicada-phylogenomics-tutorial/README.md

 awk '{ total += $1 } END { print total/NR }' length >> summarystats
 ```
 We now have a summary stats file with the average dimensions (in rows and columns) of all our alignments!

+#### ... ... ... ... ...

+#### Step Whatever: removing query sequences from the files
+Our problem is that we have a bunch of not-particularly-related query sequences in our files that we would like to remove so that it does not screw up our HmmCleaner analysis.
+We will be using the removeTaxa.py script that we used way back when to do it.

+Our first step will be to make a list of all the fasta file headers.
+We will then narrow this down to just the taxa we want to remove.
+It should be easy to do this using ```grep``` and a ```for``` loop.